opendatahub-io/architecture-decision-records/service-mesh/ODH-ADR-OSSM-0001-authorino-deployment-strategy.md

 ## Alternatives

-1. Use OLM for Authorino
+1. Deploying Authorino via OLM:
-    1. This adds yet another installation step for the cluster admin, as they need to manage subscription through Operator Hub.
+    1. This method imposes an additional step for cluster admins, who would need to manage subscriptions through the Operator Hub.
-    2. Automatic updates of the operator installed through OLM may result in incompatible versions and issues we have not anticipated when testing.
+    2. There is a risk of automatic updates through OLM introducing incompatible versions or unforeseen issues.

 ## Stakeholder Impacts